M33rschaum/technical-writing-portfolio/README.md

 This portfolio includes:

-- 📘 Technical documentation (user guides, API docs, FAQs)
+📘 Technical documentation — user guides, API references, and installation instructions
-- 🧠 Educational content — **lectures, exercises, and exams**
+🧠 Educational content — lectures, exercises, tutorials, and exams
-- 💬 Content development for onboarding, support, or training
+💬 Content development for onboarding, support, and training
-- 🎯 Clear, helpful, user-centered writing — built for real humans
+📚 Peer-reviewed academic publications in blockchain and Retrieval-Augmented Generation (RAG) 🎯 Clear, user-focused writing with a strong emphasis on clarity and usability

 ---